mjkpolo/Zybo-Z7-20-Wiki/Baremetal-Zybo-ADC-PMOD-Guide.md

 -Save this change for all instances of the `PmodAD1.c` source file
 - The reasoning behind this change is because the original conversion logic is actually incorrect (at least for our application), they originally mask the first 12 bits (Bits 11:0) of each 16bit chunk in the 32bit register that contains the data for both A1 and A0 inputs.
 By doing this, the count actually overflows halfway from 0-Reference Voltage (RV = 3.3V for us) and then shows that the voltage read is 0 at 1.65.
 To solve this issue, we shifted the "12-bit Window" we are looking at from 11:0 to 12:1, this was done with a Mask of the 12:1 bits, and a bit shift right to eliminate the 0th bit position in our value.

+## Board Configuration
+- For this demo, I used the following board setup with a potentiometer:

+INSERT BOARD PICTURES HERE

+- I used a potentiometer hooked up to the 3.3V output of a different PMOD Header, and I varied the resistance and watched the Voltage Read from the Analog Input I was plugged into on the AD1.
+I also used a Multimeter to confirm the accuracy and validity of the demo relative to the actual multimeter value.

 ## Running the program

+Back in **Explorer**, right-click on the application and `Build Project`.

+Connect through Tera Term, and make sure the **BAUD RATE** is set to `115200`.

+Finally, go back to Viti and right-click on the application for this demo and select `Program Device`.
+Once this is finished, right-click on the application again and choose `Run As`.